afloesch/learning-terraform/README.md

 Terraform is an amazing orchestration tool, but personally we found the practical examples and patterns, both in the documentation and in various blog articles, to be a little sparse.
 We simply couldn't find anything that put it all together for us, so there was a fair amount of time spent figuring out how best to stitch everything together in real-world cloud infrastructure with many different applications.
 This guide attempts to aggregate both our, and the webs', findings on how best to implement your IAC (infrastructure as code) with Terraform.

-The examples go from most basic to "most complex" in the order below.
-The final example within blue-green aggregates everything demonstrated together, so you should start with wherever you are comfortable and familiar with the concepts.
+The examples generally progress from most basic to "most complex" in the order below.
+The final example within blue-green aggregates everything demonstrated together, so you should start wherever you are comfortable and familiar with the concepts.

 1) [Single Machine](single-machine/README.md)
 2) Single machine inside a VPC